janpolowinski/dswarm-temporary-docu/dswarm-Configuration.md

             # make a full dump of the configuration during startup (at INFO level)
             "log-config-on-start" : "off",

+            # the application-wide log level (all dswarm logging activities)
+            "loglevel": "DEBUG",

+            # the process-wide log level (all third-party logging activities)
+            "root-loglevel": "INFO",

             # paths to use in various places
             "paths" : {